Nuggets vs. Spurs odds, prediction, spread, time: 2026 NBA picks for Sunday, April 12 from proven model

 The final day of the NBA regular season will see the Denver Nuggets facing the San Antonio Spurs.
 Denver (53-28) is the current No. 3 seed in the West and will clinch that seed with a win.
 However, the Nuggets can fall to the fourth seed with a loss to San Antonio, plus a Lakers victory over the Jazz.
 San Antonio (62-19) is locked into the No. 2 seed.
 The Nuggets are riding an 11-game win streak, while San Antonio has won three in a row.
 Jamal Murray (shoulder) is one of four Denver starters listed as out, while Nikola Jokic (wrist) and Victor Wembanyama (ribcage) are both listed as questionable.

 Tipoff is at 8:30 p.m.
 ET from Frost Bank Center in San Antonio.
 Denver has won two of three matchups this season.
-The latest Spurs vs. Nuggets odds have San Antonio as 11.5-point favorites, while the over/under for total points scored is 232.5.
+The latest Spurs vs. Nuggets odds have San Antonio as 11.5-point favorites.
+This NBA line was at Spurs (-1) before Denver ruled out its starters.
+The over/under for total points scored is 233.5.
 Before making any Nuggets vs. Spurs picks, check out the Spurs vs. Nuggets predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.